Music and Performing & Creative Arts

 From Nursery upwards drama and dance is an integral part of the school curriculum.
 Both are taught by specialist teachers ensuring the highest standards for all.
 Pupils are taught dramatic techniques and stage dance moves as well as having opportunities to engage their personal creativity in lessons.
 Working together in groups chosen by the teacher enhances their social development and ability to work with a wide variety of personalities.

 Throughout the year the children showcase their music and performance skills through one of the termly productions.
-Nursery, Reception and Years 1 & 2 present their Nativity plays at Christmas, Year 3 and 4 perform during the Easter term and Year 5 and 6 complete the year with their production in the Summer term.
+Children, aged 3 to 7, present their Nativity plays at Christmas; those aged 8 to 9 perform during the Easter term; and our 10 to 11 year olds complete the year with their production in the Summer term.
 They also take part in smaller class assemblies on a termly basis.

 Pupils may take additional lessons, as extra-curricular subjects, in LAMDA, ballet, dance, and musical theatre.
 Trips to museums, galleries, theatres and visiting experts to the school deepen and inspire their learning in these areas.

 Art and Design is taught weekly to all children from Nursery upwards and they are given a wide range of opportunities to develop their skills in this area.
-This starts with making marks and exploring colour in EYFS (Nursery and Reception years) and then to drawing and painting simple pictures and making 3D models from a variety of materials.
+This starts with making marks and exploring colour in EYFS (for children aged 3 to 5) and then, from age 6, to drawing and painting simple pictures and making 3D models from a variety of materials.
 They start to learn about different artists and techniques and use this knowledge to improve their own skills.
-They finish their time here at school with an in-depth study of an independently chosen artist and produce work for a Y6 exhibition in February each year.
+They finish their time here at school with an in-depth study of an independently chosen artist and produce work for a Year 6 exhibition each year.

 Alongside the formal lessons, there are many Art competitions both in school and out where children who have a particular talent can shine and the termly Artist of the Term award rewards those who have done particularly well in lessons.
 There are clubs available after school for those who wish to explore art further in their own time.

-Design technology is another important area in the creative arts and the pupils at Coworth Flexlands study this weekly in the Prep department, learning a wide variety of skills that enable them to design, make and evaluate different objects e.g. shelters, musical instruments, games, purses, cushions to name a few.
-They experiment with different cutting, joining and decorating techniques and learn to change their designs when things don't work out as they had planned.
+Design technology is another important area in the creative arts and the pupils at Coworth Flexlands learn a wide variety of skills that enable them to design, make and evaluate different objects e.g. shelters, musical instruments, games, purses, cushions to name a few.
+They experiment with different cutting, joining and decorating techniques and learn to change their designs when things do not work out as they had planned.